niplav/site/considerations_on_cryonics.md

-shown to adapt to very different and varied circumstances, and humans today feel that modern life in big cities with regular calendars and highly structured lives without any worries about survival is normal, while for most humans who ever lived, it would be anything but.
+shown to adapt to very different and varied circumstances, and humans today feel that modern life in big cities with regular calendars and highly structured lives without any worries about survival is normal, while for most humans who ever lived, this would be anything but.
 One can speculate that very similar facts will also hold for the future (becoming increasingly unlikely the further reuscitation lies in the future).
 There would certainly be a big culture shock in the future,